The Dusty Heart of NGC 4151 Revealed by $\lambda\sim$1-40 $\mu$m Reverberation Mapping and Variability: A Challenge to Current Clumpy Torus Models: Host Galaxy K Flux

 We therefore made an independent determination of the host galaxy flux.
 If we make the assumption that the infrared colors of the variable component remain constant and only its amplitude changes (see \citet{tar13} for a supporting discussion for this case), than the run of $J-H$ with brightness, e.g. H magnitude, puts tight constraints on both the galaxy flux into the aperture and on the $J-H$ color of the variable component.
 The infrared colors of a normal galaxy are critical for this analysis.
 Fortunately, these colors are virtually independent of galaxy type for ellipticals through mid-type spirals \citep[e.g.][]{frog78,per79, will84, glass84}.
 For the JHK colors, we averaged the values in \citet{per79} and those in \citet{glass84}, and transformed each to the 2MASS photometric system as in \citet{car01}.
 In the first case, the result was $<J-H>$ = 0.667 and $<H - K>$ = 0.238 with errors of $\sim$ 0.01 and in the second case, $<J-H>$ = 0.684 and $H-K>$ = 0.242, with errors almost as small.
 We adopted $<J-H>$ = 0.674 and $H-K>$ = 0.240.
-We used the { SAI} standard star list \citep{shen11} and our own transformations of JHK photometry for members of the Bright Star Catalog onto the 2MASS system to determine transformations of the { SAI} photometry onto the 2MASS system.
+To compare with the SAI photometry, we used the {SAI} standard star list \citep{shen11}, transformed onto the 2MASS system (next paragraph).
 Although K-L has less data for deriving transformations, fortunately their accuracy is not critical for our analysis, so we use $<K-L>$ = 0.25 from \citet{will84}.

-The transformations from the { SAI} JHK photometry to 2MASS were based on the standard stars listed in \citet{shen11}.
-These stars are all much too bright to be observed in the unsaturated mode with 2MASS, so they were compared with heritage photometry from multiple sources, transformed to the 2MASS system as in \citet{car01} or with transformations derived for this purpose.
+The transformations from the {SAI} JHK photometry to 2MASS were based on the standard stars listed in \citet{shen11}.
+These stars are all much too bright to be observed in the unsaturated mode with 2MASS, so they were compared with heritage photometry from multiple sources, transformed to the 2MASS system as in \citet{car01} or with our own transformations of heritage photometry for members of the Bright Star Catalog.
 The results are:

-The resulting run of $J-H$ with $H$ in the 2MASS photometric system is shown as Figure~\ref{fig:jhhcolor} in the main text, where we discuss how it allows an accurate determination host galaxy fluxes at K of $73 \pm 5$ mJy in the 12$''$ aperture used for the { SAI} photometry and $59 \pm 4$ mJy in the 8\farcs3 aperture used in the \citet{kosh14} data.
+The resulting run of $J-H$ with $H$ in the 2MASS photometric system is shown as Figure~\ref{fig:jhhcolor} in the main text, where we discuss how it allows an accurate determination host galaxy fluxes at K of $73 \pm 5$ mJy in the 12$''$ aperture used for the {SAI} photometry and $59 \pm 4$ mJy in the 8\farcs3 aperture used in the \citet{kosh14} data.